Anna Anderson: Dalldorf asylum (1920–1922)

-On 27 February 1920, a young woman attempted to commit suicide in Berlin by jumping off the Bendlerstrasse bridge into the Landwehrkanal.
+On 27 February 1920, an unidentified young woman attempted to commit suicide in Berlin by jumping off the Bendlerstrasse bridge into the Landwehrkanal.
 She was rescued by a police sergeant and was admitted to the Elisabeth Hospital on Lützowstrasse.
 As she was without papers and refused to identify herself, she was admitted as Fräulein Unbekannt ("Miss Unknown") to a mental hospital in Dalldorf (now Wittenau, in Reinickendorf), where she remained for the next two years.
 The unknown patient had scars on her head and body and spoke German with an accent described as "Russian" by medical staff.

-In early 1922, Clara Peuthert, a fellow psychiatric patient, claimed that the unknown woman was Grand Duchess Tatiana of Russia, one of the four daughters of Tsar Nicholas II.
+In early 1922, Clara Peuthert, a fellow psychiatric patient, claimed that the unidentified woman was Grand Duchess Tatiana of Russia, one of the four daughters of Tsar Nicholas II.
 On her release, Peuthert told Russian émigré Captain Nicholas von Schwabe that she had seen Tatiana at Dalldorf.
 Schwabe visited the asylum and accepted the woman as Tatiana.
-Schwabe persuaded other émigrés to visit the unknown woman, including Zinaida Tolstoy, a friend of Tsarina Alexandra.
+Schwabe persuaded other émigrés to visit the unknown woman, including Countess Zinaida Tolstoy, a friend of Tsarina Alexandra.
 Eventually Baroness Sophie Buxhoeveden, a former lady-in-waiting to the Tsarina, visited the asylum with Tolstoy.
 On seeing the woman, Buxhoeveden declared "She's too short for Tatiana," and left convinced the woman was not a Russian grand duchess.
 A few days later, the unknown woman noted, "I did not say I was Tatiana."

 A nurse at Dalldorf, Thea Malinovsky, claimed years after the patient's release from the asylum that the woman had told her she was another daughter of the Tsar, Anastasia, in the autumn of 1921.
 However, the patient herself could not recall the incident.
 Her biographers either ignore Malinovsky's claim, or weave it into their narrative.